 What was he trying to pull?!

 “No.” My voice came out harsher than I intended.
-I was trying to not sound weak, but I ended up sounding like a snob.
+I was trying not to sound weak, but I ended up sounding like a snob.
 Good work.

 I turned my head back to Mr. Crones, who was still busy writing.
 To be honest, I didn’t want to be anywhere near this Haynes or have any reason to associate with him.
 I didn’t want to give him my pen.

-His face, body, attitude, heck, even the way he was seated on his chair like a king, reminded me of all those entitled kids who thought they owned the world and ridiculed people like me at every given chance.
+His face, body, attitude—heck, even the way he was seated on his chair like a king—reminded me of all those entitled kids who thought they owned the world and ridiculed people like me at every given chance.

 I might have been overthinking this, but it was better to be safe than sorry.